spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/data-imports/howto-import-packaging-units.md

   - /v4/docs/en/howto-import-packaging-units
 ---

-This HowTo guide explains how to extend the list of the packaging unit types available by default (box, bag, palette) by importing packaging unit information and types using a CSV file.
+This document shows how to extend the list of the packaging unit types available by default (box, bag, palette) by importing packaging unit information and types using a CSV file.

 {% info_block warningBox "Note" %}